 Get the recipe: Courgette pasta bake

-This classic chicken casserole is a firm family favourite, especially in the winter months when you’re in need of a warm pick-me-up.
+This classic chicken casserole is a firm family favourite, especially in the winter months.
 The tender chicken chunks absorb all the juices and flavours from the stock.
-Add heads of veggies and you’ve got a dish ready in no time.
+Packed with heaps of veggies including carrots and onion.

 Get the recipe: Chicken casserole

 This meat-free veggie pie is the perfect low calorie meal to serve up mid-week.
-Made with ready-made filo pastry, protein-rich lentils and plenty of sweet roasted vegetables this is delicious just served up with a simple salad or steamed veggies, depending on what your little ones prefer.
+Made with ready-made filo pastry, protein-rich lentils and plenty of sweet roasted vegetables this is delicious just served up with a simple salad or steamed veggies.

 Get the recipe: Vegetarian pie

 It’s so easy to throw together this spring chicken tray bake and you can mix and match it with whatever vegetables you have in your fridge.
-Plus, it’s ready in only 30 minutes so the perfect after school choice!
+Plus, it’s ready in only 30 minutes.

 Get the recipe: Spring chicken tray bake with green vegetables